nitidbit/eslint-config-nitid/README.md

 - Modern JavaScript best practices
 - Complete set of import/export rules
 - Includes all rules from previous ESLint 8 configurations
+- No default globals (projects define their own environment needs)

 ## Migration from ESLint 8